 Observation of time-reversal symmetry breaking in the band structure of altermagnetic RuO2.
 Olena Fedchenko, Jan Minár, Akashdeep Akashdeep, Sunil Wilfred D’Souza, Dmitry Vasilyev, Olena Tkach, Lukas Odenbreit, Quynh Nguyen, Dmytro Kutnyakhov, Nils Wind, Lukas Wenthaus, Markus Scholz, Kai Rossnagel, Moritz Hoesch, Martin Aeschlimann, Benjamin Stadtmüller, Mathias Kläui, Gerd Schönhense, Tomas Jungwirth, Anna Birk Hellenes, Gerhard Jakob, Libor Šmejkal, Jairo Sinova, Hans-Joachim Elmers (2024).

-Macroscopic time reversal symmetry breaking by staggered spin-momentum interaction.
-Helena Reichlova, Rafael Lopes Seeger, Rafael González-Hernández, Ismaila Kounta, Richard Schlitz, Dominik Kriegner, Philipp Ritzinger, Michaela Lammel, Miina Leiviskä, Anna Birk Hellenes, Vaclav Petřiček, Petr Dolězal, Lukas Horak, Eva Schmoranzerova, Antonín Badura, Sylvain Bertaina, Andy Thomas, Vincent Baltz, Lisa Michez, Jairo Sinova, Sebastian T. B. Goennenwein, Tomáš Jungwirth, and Libor Šmejkal, submitted.
+Observation of a spontaneous anomalous Hall response in the Mn5Si3 d-wave altermagnet candidate.
+Helena Reichlova, Rafael Lopes Seeger, Rafael González-Hernández, Ismaila Kounta, Richard Schlitz, Dominik Kriegner, Philipp Ritzinger, Michaela Lammel, Miina Leiviskä, Anna Birk Hellenes, KamilOlejník, Vaclav Petřiček, Petr Dolězal, Lukas Horak, Eva Schmoranzerova, Antonín Badura, Sylvain Bertaina, Andy Thomas, Vincent Baltz, Lisa Michez, Jairo Sinova, Sebastian T. B. Goennenwein, Tomáš Jungwirth, and Libor Šmejkal (2024).

 Giant and Tunneling Magnetoresistance in Unconventional Collinear Antiferromagnets with Nonrelativistic Spin-Momentum Coupling.
 Libor Šmejkal, Anna Birk Hellenes, Rafael Gonzáles-Hernández, Jairo Sinova, Tomáš Jungwirth (2022).